STORM-PE

 e.
 Type 3a was not considered major bleeding if it was related to an expected decrease in hemoglobin level due to fluid administration and if transfusion was less than 2 units

 STORM-PE demonstrated superiority to anticoagulation utilizing Lightning Flash® 1.0 and 2.0.
+Efficacy was predefined as the difference between treatment arms in change of RV/LV ratio from baseline to 48 hrs.
 The clinical results presented herein are for informational purposes only, and may not be predictive for all patients.
 Individual results may vary based on patient specific-attributes and other factors